 Pediatric Intensive Care Unit

-We recognize how stressful serious illness is for kids and their loved ones, so we try to ensure care in the PICU is family-centered and encourage you to spend as much time with your child as possible.
+Recognizing how stressful serious illness is for kids and their loved ones, we support families as much as possible during their child's stay and encourage parents and guardians to spend as much time as they can with their hospitalized child.

 Why families choose us

-- We attract and retain exceptional critical care nurses and nurse specialists many of whom have been with us for 20 years or more, and take an active role in training more junior colleagues.
+We attract and retain exceptional critical care nurses and nurse specialists, and many of them have been with us for decades.
+Other key members of the team include respiratory therapists, dietitians, pharmacists and social workers.

 Our locations (2)